kumar-github/tutorial-resources/X.md

 A minimal taste of both classes:

+Measure a method once and return the result.

 ```java
 // One-off measurement during an investigation
 final TimedResult<User> timedResult = StopWatch.measure(() -> userService.getUserById(101));